carlhuth/JSONAntlrAntMavenJastadd/README.md

 ANT script
 `JSONAntlrAntMavenJastadd/src/main/jastadd/build.xml`,
 which will cause compilation errors.
+Specifically, if this ANT script did not execute, executing `maven compile` will generate an error message that includes the phrase "package AST does not exist".
 Running this ANT script generates source files required to perform the program analysis.
 To run this ANT script manually, either execute